 meals and stipends all provided.
 Abbey Fellows and Scholars live and work within the BSR’s vibrant international research community, in the most fascinating city of the ancient and modern world.

-The residencies offer a studio atelier, live/work.
-The organisation consists of a cohort of independent researchers and practitioners in the fields of Fine Art, Archaeology, Architecture, the Humanities and Social Sciences.
+The residencies offer accommodation in studio live/work ateliers, within a community of independent researchers and practitioners in the fields of Fine Art, Archaeology, Architecture, the Humanities and Social Sciences.

 More information and images of current Abbey Fellows and Scholars, and a list of alumni dating back to 1950 is available here